mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Missions.md

 We have also looked at the other studies which look at game design patterns as a useful tool for advanced and less frequently for notice coders.

 In the following sections, I draw on observations of participants in practice to outline how game design patterns are used in the making of games.
 I use extracts/ vignettes to do this.

-QUESTIONS - INCLUDE A BUNCH TO START WITH THEN DRAW ON THEM?

 ## Cultural, Interpersonal & Personal Planes Analysis of use of GDPs